EliasBinder/spa_template/readme.md

 ```

 ## ToDos:
-- [ ] Add a way to load a different screen
-- [ ] Cache the components client-side using LocalStorage and ServiceWorker
-- [ ] Add a possibility to add a loading gif
 - [ ] Add automatic language detection -> replace hard coded `en`
+- [ ] Refactor & simplify cacheMgr.js
+- [ ] Rewrite description and notes in readme.md
+- [ ] Add possibility to use jsx
+- [ ] Add back button feature and unique paths in url
+- [ ] Allow for information to be passed through component hierarchy
+- [ ] Allow server side components and sever managed components
+- [ ] Add live preview of development

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details